History of opera: United Kingdom

-Francia e Italia
+France and Italy

 In France, one of the most outstanding musicians of the period was Olivier Messiaen.
 A student of Paul Dukas, he integrated in his style diverse influences, from classical to serialism and oriental music.
 He composed only one opera, Saint-François d'Assise (Saint-François d'Assise, 1983), a highly staged work, which included three Martenot waves.

 Emmanuel Bondeville was director of the Opéra-Comique and the Paris Opera.
 He was the author of Madame Bovary (1951), based on the play by Gustave Flaubert, and Antoine et Cléopâtre (Antony and Cleopatra, 1974), based on Shakespeare.

 Philippe Fénelon was a disciple of Messiaen, author of operas such as Le chevalier imaginaire (1992), Salammbô (1998) and Faust (2007).

 In Italy, Luigi Dallapiccola framed himself in serialism, with a strong influence of Schönberg, as is evident in his first opera, Volo di notte (Night Flight, 1940), based on a work by Antoine de Saint-Exupéry.
 In 1949 he premiered Il prigioniero, in which he used three rows of twelve tones that symbolically connected each element of the opera.
 It was followed by Job (1950) and Ulisse (1968), which were not as successful.

 Luigi Nono started in serialism and then moved on to electronic music.
 He was the author of Intolleranza 1960 (1961), which was followed by Al gran sole carico d'amore (1975) and Prometeo.
 Tragedia dell'ascolto (1984).

 Luciano Berio, a disciple of Dallapiccola, evolved from neoclassicism towards integral serialism.
 He composed some operas, such as Opera (Opera, 1970), La vera storia (The true story, 1982), Un re in ascolto (A king listens, 1984) — the last two with librettos by Italo Calvino — Outis (1996) and Cronaca del luogo (Chronicle of the place, 1999).
 He also composed a new finale for the opera Turandot by Giacomo Puccini, replacing Franco Alfano's, which he premiered in 2002.

 Other exponents were: Franco Mannino (Vivì, 1957; Il diavolo in giardino, 1963; Il ritratto di Dorian Gray, 1982), Jacopo Napoli (Miseria e nobiltà, 1945; Massaniello, 1953), Goffredo Petrassi (Il cordovano, 1949; Morte dell'aria, 1960), Renzo Rossellini (La guerra, 1956; Il vortice, 1958; Uno sguardo dal ponte, 1961) and Nino Rota (Il cappello di paglia di Firenze, 1944).
 More recently, it is worth mentioning: Lorenzo Ferrero (Salvatore Giuliano, 1986; La Conquista, 2005; Risorgimento!, 2011) and Salvatore Sciarrino (Luci mie traditrici, 1998).